Just the Facts...

 What does iCloud support mean?
 Do I need it?

-iCloud support in TypeIt4Me Touch just means you can decide to store your abbreviations and snippets in iCloud for sharing with your other iPhones or iPads running the TypeIt4Me Touch iOS app, as well as any Macs running the Mac App Store version of TypeIt4Me for OS X. If you only use one iDevice and you don’t use TypeIt4Me on your Mac, then there is no added benefit and you don’t really need to use iCloud.
+iCloud support in TypeIt4Me Touch just means you can decide to store your abbreviations and snippets in iCloud for sharing with your other iPhones or iPads running the TypeIt4Me Touch iOS app, as well as any Macs running versions 5.4.8 or 6.0 of TypeIt4Me for Mac.
+If you only use one iDevice and you don’t use TypeIt4Me on your Mac, then there is no added benefit and you don’t really need to use iCloud.

 If I want to sync my TypeIt4Me snippets with a Mac via iCloud, do I have to buy TypeIt4Me from the Mac App Store?